Data-Portofolio/The-Ultimate-Pandas-Guide-Simplifying-Data-Operations/README.md

 ```
 Number of unique values in 'Category' column: 3
 ```

-This way, the f-string helps make the code more concise and readable when incorporating the variable `num_unique_values` into the print statement.

 ### **`df.value_counts()`**
 Metode ini menghitung frekuensi masing-masing nilai dalam suatu Series.
 Ini memberikan wawasan tentang seberapa sering masing-masing nilai muncul dalam data.